GoodLuckMister/GoodLuckMister/README.md

 # Hello, folks! 👋

 My name is Oleksii and I'm a ingeneere at independent company.
 I'm from Kiev, Ukraine, currently live at home.
-Here are a few things I'm experienced with
+Here are a few things I'm experienced with:

 <table>
   <tr>